Terrain Camera

 position changes, we raise or lower the camera so it floats at some fixed offset above the terrain surface.

-Because the two cameras are so similar, we might be tempted to have TerrainCamera
+We might be tempted to have TerrainCamera

 inherit from FirstPersonCamera